agjmills/laravel-docker-tutorial/how-docker-compose-works.md

 But, if you look at the `web` service, that has a port definition of `127.0.0.1:80:80`, which means that `127.0.0.1`, port `80`, is bound to port `80` inside the container.
 So we should be able to open our web browser and navigate to `http://127.0.0.1` and we will see the Laravel default screen.

+I have deliberately included `.env` witin the application directory so that you can see how to configure Laravel to connect to the various services.

 ## Service links

 Some of the services have a linked attribute - these are basically showing the dependencies between the services,